-- 1. The Race Director and Technical Director will be certified by the sanctioning organization. - 2.
+- 4. The Race Director and Technical Director will be certified by the sanctioning organization. - 5.
 The Race Director shall be responsible for the conduct of the race.
-He shall have the right to make the final determination concerning all aspects of the race and the race facility, including design (these rules and regulations notwithstanding). - 3.
+He shall have the right to make the final determination concerning all aspects of the race and the race facility, including design (these rules and regulations notwithstanding).
+The Race Director is defined as the overseer/controller of the actual track operations during an event.
+He has prevue over all aspects of the race and interpreting rules that are applied.
+He may be a track owner/ or contract manager of a facility, however, "Race Directors" that are of administrative or business side of the event, although they may be referred to as race directors are not the on-track event director.
+In any case ISR certification is required. - 6.
 He shall have the voice of authority to discipline the participants for violation of the rules.
-Such discipline will be limited to disqualification of a participant and/or exclusion from an event. - 4.
-Official race results shall be approved by the assigned Race Director and a signed copy will be returned to the promoter for announcement and distribution. - 5.
+Such discipline will be limited to disqualification of a participant and/or exclusion from an event. - 7.
+Official race results shall be approved by the assigned Race Director and a signed copy will be returned to the promoter for announcement and distribution. - 8.
 Race Director may not have vested interest in the outcome of an event over which he/she officiates.
-He/she may not officiate over a class in which he/she has a vested interest. - 6.
-Race Directors may compete in events other than those in which they officiate. - 7.
+He/she may not officiate over a class in which he/she has a vested interest. - 9.
+Race Directors may compete in events other than those in which they officiate. - 10.
 The Race Director may cancel any race or the complete event for reasons of safety regarding competitors or spectators, and in such case shall determine the awards, if any.
-The Race Director may shorten the race for any reasons of safety but must give drivers adequate notice in advance. - 8.
-A Race Director may judge the mechanical integrity of all timing equipment. - 9.
-Only Drivers (no other participants) will have discussions with the Race Director about protests, and driving complaints, etc., and may approach the Director before the day's events, after an event, or at the direction of the Race Director.

-- 10. The Race Director has the authority to judge the racing abilities of competitors and take appropriate action to ensure the safety of the event. - 11.
-The Race/Tech director shall have the authority to determine structural integrity. - 12.
+The Race Director may shorten the race for any reasons of safety but must give drivers adequate notice in advance. - 11.
+A Race Director may judge the mechanical integrity of all timing equipment. - 12.
+Only Drivers (no other participants) will have discussions with the Race Director about protests, and driving complaints, etc., and may approach the Director before the day's events, after an event, or at the direction of the Race Director. - 13.
+The Race Director has the authority to judge the racing abilities of competitors and take appropriate action to ensure the safety of the event. - 14.
+The Race/Tech director shall have the authority to determine structural integrity. - 15.
 The Technical Director shall carry and be responsible for the official specifications and certain instruments for measurements concerning verification and control of contestants' snowmobiles.
-The Technical Director may not officiate over a class in which he has a vested interest. - 13.
-Technical equipment and specifications will not be used for any purpose other than the conduct of the sanctioned event. - 14.
-Decisions of the Race/Tech Director may be reviewed by the board of the sanctioning body. - 15.
+The Technical Director may not officiate over a class in which he has a vested interest. - 16.
+Technical equipment and specifications will not be used for any purpose other than the conduct of the sanctioned event. - 17.
+Decisions of the Race/Tech Director may be reviewed by the board of the sanctioning body. - 18.
 Decisions made at an event shall not be overturned without a formal appeal.
 Notice of the appeal process shall be given and a suitable period for all parties to prepare must be allowed.

 NO EXPRESS OR IMPLIED WARRANTY OF SAFETY SHALL RESULT FROM PUBLICATION OF OR COMPLIANCE WITH THE RULES AND REGULATIONS IN THIS PUBLICATION.
-THEY ARE INTENDED AS A GUIDE FOR THE CONDUCT OF THE SPORT AND ARE IN NO WAY A GUARANTEE AGAINST INJURY OR DEATH TO SPECTATORS OR PARTICIPANTS
+THEY ARE INTENDED AS A GUIDE FOR THE CONDUCT OF THE SPORT AND ARE IN NO WAY A GUARANTEE AGAINST INJURY OR DEATH TO SPECTATORS OR PARTICIPANTS.